-The loss function used for \textit{a posteriori} calibration has the same form as the one used to train the base closure and given in Equation~(\ref{eq:lossfunction}) except for the omission of the momentum fields, $\mathcal{L}_u^a$ and $\mathcal{L}_v^a$.
-Including the momentum terms in the loss function significantly deteriorates the quality of the training, because the velocity fields are dominated by inertial oscillations, which have no impact on entrainment, but in an attempt to capture them, neural networks deteriorate the quality of the predictions $T$ and $S$.
-We also found that including vertical derivatives of tracers during optimization promotes smooth solutions free of tiny wiggles around the training data, acting as a form of regularization.
-Training is carried out over $N_\text{sim} = 62$ simulations outlined in Tables \ref{table wind driven LES suite}, \ref{table free convection LES training suite}, \ref{table wind + convection LES training suite}, and \ref{table misc LES training suite}.
-The details of how normalization factors are calculated are discussed in Section \ref{section local base closure} and \ref{section appendix loss scalings}.
+The loss function used for \textit{a posteriori} calibration of the neural networks has the same form as the one used to train the base closure and given in Equation~\eqref{eq:lossfunction} except for the omission of the momentum fields, $\mathcal{L}_u^a$ and $\mathcal{L}_v^a$.
+Including the momentum terms in the loss function significantly deteriorates the quality of the training, because the velocity fields are dominated by inertial oscillations, which have no impact on entrainment.
+In an attempt to capture them, neural networks deteriorate the quality of $T$ and $S$ predictions.
+However, flow shear information is implicitly encoded in the local Richardson number $Ri$, which is invariant to inertial oscillations and Galilean transformations.
+We also found that including vertical derivatives of tracers in the loss function during optimization promotes smooth solutions free of grid-scale oscillations about the training data, acting as a form of regularization.
+Training is carried out over $N_\text{sim} = 62$ simulations outlined in Tables~\ref{table wind driven LES suite}, \ref{table free convection LES training suite}, \ref{table wind + convection LES training suite}, and \ref{table misc LES training suite}.
+The details of how normalization factors are calculated are discussed in Section~\ref{section local base closure} and \ref{section appendix loss scalings}.

-When we were trying to train NORi, there were no fully-differentiable ocean models which provides the functionality and interface required for our \textit{a posteriori} calibration.
-Therefore, we wrote a custom-built, standalone implementation of the 1D boundary layer model outlined in Equations~\eqref{equation u 1D} through \eqref{equation S 1D} in the Julia programming language~\cite{bezanson_julia_2017}.
-However, it is worthwhile to note that at the time of writing, it is likely that in the near future, it will be possible to perform such training directly in Oceananigans.jl due to recent developments in its automatic differentiation capabilities \cite{moses_dj4earth_2025}.
+At the time of NORi's development, there were no fully differentiable ocean models that provided the functionality and interface required for our \textit{a posteriori} calibration.
+Therefore, we built a standalone implementation of the 1D BL model described in Equations~\eqref{equation u 1D} through \eqref{equation S 1D} in the Julia programming language~\cite{bezanson_julia_2017}.
+At the time of writing, this training is likely to become feasible directly in Oceananigans.jl in the near future, due to recent developments in its automatic differentiation capabilities~\cite{moses_dj4earth_2025}.